Pirussa/lei-22-s2-1da-g02/docs/SprintA/FURPS.md

 ## Performance

-Response time - Every functionality should repsond in a maximum of 2 to 3 seconds.
-Start-up time - The app is predicted to start in about 3 seconds.
-Recovery Time - The app has an expected recovery time of about 10 to 15 seconds.
-Memory Consumption - As the functions are not expected to consume that much memory, it´s expected to consume less than a Gb.
-Load Capacity - The application will be really light and will consume much load capacity.
-CPU Usage - Just like load capacity and memory consumption, the CPU usage will be minimal and it will not affect the performace.
-Application Availability - _**Confirmar com a Professora**_.
 _Evaluates the performance requirements of the software, namely: response time, start-up time, recovery time, memory consumption, CPU usage, load capacity and application availability._